 Among periodically-driven systems, the quantum kicked rotor has played a major role, in particular due to the phenomenon of dynamical localization~\cite{Casati1979}, a striking manifestation of quantum interferences analogous to Anderson localization that has been thoroughly characterized experimentally~\cite{Moore95, Chabe2008, Hainaut17, Hainaut18, Hainaut2022}.
 In a gas of weakly interacting kicked bosons described at the mean-field level---the nonlinear kicked rotor (NKR)---it was shown that dynamical localization breaks down~\cite{Shepelyansky1993, Gligoric2011, Cherroret14, Cherroret16, Lellouch2020}, with the kinetic energy growing sub-diffusively up to arbitrarily long time.
 Recently, however, it was suggested that by operating in a regime where the strength of the random phases is smaller than a certain threshold, one could inhibit inter-band transitions responsible for heating in the NKR, thus inducing a metastable state characterized by a thermal Gibbs ensemble~\cite{Haldar2022}.

-In this article, we push this idea further and theoretically show that in situations where the interaction strength becomes stronger than the random phases fluctuations, the NKR not only displays a thermal phase, but also a {low-energy pre-thermal} phase for which we develop a hydrodynamic analytical description.
-Importantly, unlike the thermalization process discussed in~\cite{Haldar2022}, which stems from inelastic collisions between massive particles, the pre-thermal regime that we identify is built upon long-lived, nearly independent phononic excitations.
+In this article, we push this idea further and theoretically show that in situations where the interaction strength becomes stronger than the random phases fluctuations, the NKR not only displays a thermal phase, but also a {low-energy pre-thermal} phase for which we develop an analytical, hydrodynamic description.
+Importantly, unlike the thermalization process discussed in~\cite{Haldar2022}, which stems from inelastic collisions between massive particles, the pre-thermal regime that we identify is built upon long-lived independent phononic excitations which make the system resemble a superfluid at equilibrium \cite{Mu2022}.
 These excitations arise through the growth of exponential momentum correlations spreading within a light cone, a phenomenon that we study both theoretically and numerically.
 We also point out that in the pre-thermal phase, the NKR can be seen as the reciprocal version (in momentum space) of a weakly interacting, spatially disordered Bose gas of finite mean velocity in the low-energy limit~\cite{Scoquart2020b, Cherroret2021}, with the velocity being controllable via the phase of the kick modulation.